madyark/MS1-project/README.md

 - Mobile-first responsive design

-    1. A mobile-first responsive design was not taken for this project, which we undestand is not optimal nor the industry-standard in web design.
+    1. A mobile-first responsive design was not taken for this project, which we understand is not optimal nor the industry-standard in web design.

     2. However, when this project was initially conceptualized, its responsivity was still under question, as this project was meant to be a single desktop webpage whose purpose was to practice using HTML and CSS, rather than create a functioning website with meaningful content.